eurostat/eubd2025_docs/data-catalogue.md

 :::{Note}
 Here is a sample code how to access and use the NUTS data in the platform: [NUTS data notebook](cf-notebooks/Example_NUTS.ipynb).
+To run this notebook, an `.s3cfg` [like this sample file](scripts/.s3cfg) is needed with credentials to the source bucket.
 :::

  -	**Population grid (geopackage and raster, 1km resolution)**